Selva917611/loop/README.md

-# Different types of loop in shell script.
+# Different types of loops in shell script.